 Dominic Johnson was born and raised in the small town of Bromsgrove in Worcestershire, England.
 An avid gamer as a kid, he often had to be literally dragged outside in order to do other things.

-After several misguided attempts to use his vivid imagination and quick mouth to cause trouble, an Expressive Arts teacher encouraged him to put them to better use, which resulted in him writing and directing a play called THE NEIGHBOURS.
-A satiric comedy about the then-new debate regarding the legalization of Class A drugs, and the effects it has a on a group of recent school-leavers, it had three performances and actually turned out to be quite popular.
+After several misguided attempts to use his vivid imagination and quick mouth to cause trouble, an Expressive Arts teacher encouraged him to put them to better use, which resulted in him creating a play called The Neighbours, a satiric comedy about the then-new debate regarding the legalization of Class A drugs.

 However, Dominic didn't do much to capitalize on this.
 In college, he studied for a GNVQ in Business, as well as getting an honorary doctorate in Getting Drunk & Doing Stupid Things.
 His work in the latter eventually ended him up in front of a guidance counselor.
 And it was she who suggested about enrolling on the Film & Media course, a notion he initially rejected.
-But after attending a screening of CITIZEN KANE, as with so many others previously, Dominic gained a whole new appreciation for the medium and its possibilities, and it dawned on him that he could possibly do some interesting work in it.
+But he eventually gained a whole new appreciation for the medium and its possibilities, and it dawned on him that he could possibly do some interesting work in it.

-Returning to the UK to study for a Higher National Diploma, Dominic continued on in this capacity on an extra-curricular project: a teaser trailer for a potential documentary about film censorship, which also became his first directorial outing, called NICE CANS, GREAT MOVIE.
-For his thesis film, he made his first venture into narrative filmmaking with FIRST PERSON SINGULAR.
-After graduation, he continued on in the short form, making two internationally-acclaimed short films: CEILING UNLIMITED and KISSPROOF.
+Returning to the UK to study for a Higher National Diploma, Dominic continued on in this capacity on an extra-curricular project: a teaser trailer for a potential documentary about film censorship, which also became his first directorial outing, called Nice Cans, Great Movie.
+For his thesis film, he made his first venture into narrative filmmaking with First Person Singular.